wp-plugins/avectra-netforum-single-sign-on/readme.txt

 We have additional plug-ins available that compliment this SSO plug-in.
 Listed below

-* Security Groups (Free) - Allows you to restrict content on your Wordpress CMS site, based on the users Membership status in netForum.
+* Security Groups - Allows you to restrict content on your Wordpress CMS site, based on the users Membership status in netForum.

 * SSO with Bi-directional sync - In addition to basic SSO, this plug-in allows you to manage (create/update) users in Wordpress, and this information is automatically synched back to netForum.
 Wordpress users can edit their profile and their information is automatically updated in netForum.
 Adds additional fields to the Wordpress user profile and allows for field mapping between Wordpress and netForum.
 Contact support@fusionspan.com if you would like a demo.